Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 3

-Add broth and sweet potato.
-Simmer ~8 minutes.
+Add broth and sweet potato to the pan.
+Simmer for 8 minutes.

 4